conda-incubator/conda-store/docusaurus-docs/conda-store/references/configuration-options.md

 - Windows: `C:\Users\<USER>\AppData\Local\conda-store\conda-store`
 - macOS: `/Users/<USER>/Library/Application Support/conda-store`.

-The platform user data directory prefix, which is before `conda-store` above, should correspond to the following environment variables:
+The platform user data directory prefix, which is the parent of the `conda-store` directory above, should correspond to the following environment variables:

 - Linux: `$XDG_DATA_HOME`